kojoashiadey/JS-Fundamentals/README.md

 **Importing a File**
 Use `import` statements (ES6 modules) to bring in code from other files, e.g., `import myFunc from './file.js';`.
 In Node.js, you can also use `require`.

----

-Let me know if you’d like this turned into a PDF or study sheet.